 How I Make My Knives

-Stock removal and forging processes
+Stock removal and forging

 Stock removal is the process of making a knife from a bar of flat ‘stock’ material, and cutting the knife from it.
 Once the profile of the knife has been cut from the flat stock, it is ground and sanded down into its final shape.

-We use leaf spring salvaged from old trucks we get at a local auto wrecker.
+I have a small pile of automotive leaf spring I salvaged one day from a local auto wrecker.
+This leaf spring came from an old Ford F150 pickup, and I’ve made a few knives from it.
 Leaf spring is high carbon 5160 steel, and is excellent for making knives.
 A knife made from 5160 is virtually indestructible and holds an edge under heavy use.

 It is not stainless, though, so it will develop a patina over time and will need to be polished periodically.
 This has no effect, however, on its usefulness or durability and most outdoors people don’t mind a patina on their outdoor knives.
 It is a very worthwhile trade-off for the superior strength desired in a bushcraft knife.

 Using stainless tool steel for the kitchen